Ridham177/thumbsim/README.md

 ## ARM Thumb Simulator

 In this project, the Thumb instruction set is simulated.
 The simulator can be used to examine performance  metrics of a given program.
-Example measurement are given for the Shang benchmark with differnt optimization levels.
+Example measurements are given for the Shang benchmark with differnt optimization levels.

 ## Instructions Implemented